UTokyo-FieldPhenomics-Lab/DeepWDT/README.md

 python -m src.inference.infer --version yowo_v2_nano --dataset name_of_my_dataset --video_format mp4 --len_clip 8 --img_size 960,540 --min_duration 55 --ext_tool labelme --result_video
 ```

 The weights will be sourced from 'runs/training/weights'.
 The --img_size parameter will automatically resize videos to the nearest multiple of 32.
-Our weights were trained on 224x224 video frames (448x448 video frames clipped from 1920x1080 videos and downsampled to 224x224).
-If you're using videos of a similar resolution (1920x1080 with a similar zoom level), it's recommended to process them similarly and set --img_size to half the size of your video resolution.
+Our latest weights available were trained on 224x224 video frames instead of the 448x448 ones used in the paper (448x448 video frames clipped from 1920x1080 videos and downsampled to 224x224).
+If you're using videos of a similar resolution (1920x1080 with a similar zoom level), it's recommended to process them similarly and set --img_size to half the size of your video resolution when infering.

 ### Translation to geographic coordinates

 (!)
 This part is under development.